karim9155/notebookllm/README.md

     * Create a new project.
 Paste in your `database password` into your open notepad file as you will need this later.
 2.  **Create GitHub Account & Repo from Template**
     * If you don't have one, create a free account on [GitHub](https://github.com/).
-    * Navigate to the InsightsLM template repository here: [**github.com/theaiautomators/insights-lm-public**](https://github.com/theaiautomators/insights-lm-public)
+    * Navigate to the LearnNotebook template repository here: [**github.com/theaiautomators/insights-lm-public**](https://github.com/theaiautomators/insights-lm-public)
     * Click the `Use this template` button to create a copy of the repository in your own GitHub account.
 Fill out the form.
 3.  **Import into an AI-Coding Editor (Bolt.new)**
     * Create an account on [Bolt.new](https://bolt.new/) as it supports Supabase integration.
 (While the project was built on Loveable, it is currently quite difficult to import existing Github projects into Loveable)